AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 ## Upload exported data to LiveRamp {#upload-to-liveramp}

-After your data was successfully exported to the [!DNL LiveRamp - SFTP] storage, you must upload the data to the [!DNL LiveRamp] platform.
+After your data was successfully exported to the [!DNL LiveRamp - Onboarding] storage, you must upload the data to the [!DNL LiveRamp] platform.

-For more information on how to upload your files from the [!DNL LiveRamp - SFTP] storage to a [!DNL LiveRamp] audience, see the following documentation: [Considerations When Uploading the First File to an Audience](https://docs.liveramp.com/connect/en/considerations-when-uploading-the-first-file-to-an-audience.html#considerations-when-uploading-the-first-file-to-an-audience).
+For more information on how to upload your files from the [!DNL LiveRamp - Onboarding] storage to a [!DNL LiveRamp] audience, see the following documentation: [Considerations When Uploading the First File to an Audience](https://docs.liveramp.com/connect/en/considerations-when-uploading-the-first-file-to-an-audience.html#considerations-when-uploading-the-first-file-to-an-audience).

 ## Data usage and governance {#data-usage-governance}